 Buying foreign currency

-Where to buy foreign currency
+Where to buy travel money

 You can either pick it up in person, or arrange for it to be delivered.

 - You’ll pay a charge of around £5 for delivery, unless free delivery is offered.

-Get the best deal on foreign currency
+Get the best deal on travel money

 The exchange rates and the fees you’ll pay for buying your currency will vary between different providers.

-- Shop around for the best deal – use price comparison websites to find the best deal.
+- Shop around for the best deal – use currency exchange comparison websites to find the best deal.
 They can show you how much you’ll get for your money once the exchange rate and any charges have been taken into account.
-TravelMoneyMax.com from Money Saving Expert or MoneySuperMarket.com are good places to search for the best deal.
+TravelMoneyMax.comopens in new window from Money Saving Expert is a good place to search for the best deal.

 Other ways for paying for things abroad